Interacting Particle Systems for Fast Linear Quadratic RL: Numerical experiments and comparisons

-Figure \ref{fig:comparison} depicts the numerically computed relationship between the relative error and the computational time.
+\textbf{Path integral control:} We compare relative error in the cost incurred by the control (with respect to the optimal cost) given by the path integral approach \citep{williams-2018}, on the spring mass damper system for various dimensions of the state in Figure \ref{fig:mppi}.

 For each algorithm, the error becomes smaller with increasing computational time.
 For the dual EnKF, this tradeoff is obtained by increasing the number of particles.
 For [Z21] and [K19], the tradeoff is obtained by increasing the number of iterations and the time horizon.
 We observe that EnKF needs simulation times which are at least an order of magnitude lower than the other algorithms.
-Additional discussion on these studies can be found in the Appendix \ref{app:compdisc}.
+See Appendix \ref{app:numcomp} for additional information on the optimal control problem and the simulation parameters, and additional discussion on these studies.